ralismark/ralismark.github.io/_posts/2021-05-10-ownership.md

 In fact, the `&` operator can also be seen to *exclusively* give borrows -- if you take the address of something, then that thing must already exist and hence be owned.

 While this model (or similar variants) are used pretty widely, the biggest issue is that correctly reasoning about lifetimes can get tricky when more complex structures e.g. structs containing `borrow_ptr`.
-However, in most cases you'll only have temporary `borrow_ptr`s that are passed to functions and possibly returned.
+However, in most cases you'll only have temporary borrows that are passed to functions and returned/dropped.
 This gives a few heuristics:

 - for the caller: the lifetime of the returned borrows is *usually* the same as the lifetime of `borrow_ptr` arguments
 - for the callee: `borrow_ptr` arguments are valid for at least the duration of a function, and you can return borrows derived from `borrow_ptr` arguments

 As an interesting final note, these `borrow_ptr` and `owning_ptr` types don't actually have to be pointers returned by `malloc`!
-For examples of other things:
+For examples of other types:

 - `owning_ptr` -- reference counted types[^non-unique], dynamic arrays, and `FILE*`/file descriptors
 - `borrow_ptr` -- pointer+length pairs (for slices of arrays)

-[^non-unique]: This might relax the "one owning pointer per resource" rule into just "each create must have a corresponding destroy".
-However, our move-only rules from our second model still applies.
+[^non-unique]: This only works under the "creates must have a corresponding destroy" variant of the rules, not "one owning pointer per resource".

-# TODO section title
+# Closing Words

 We've developed a pretty good and practical framework that we can use to eliminate certain classes of memory safety errors.
-Now, in real C code much of this is very much implicit -- there probably wont' be comments pointing this stuff out, let alone typedefs.
+Now, in real C code much of this is very much implicit and might not even be precisely followed -- pointers that are moved out of might not be nulled, for example.

 Much of what I've laid out here is inspired by more modern programming languages, namely C++ and Rust.
-These enforce at the language much of what we had to do manually: C++ has move semantics and move-only types -- essentially our second model -- and Rust has, well, very comprehensive *compile-time* memory safety features (seriously, take a look if you haven't).
+These enforce at the language much of what we had to do manually: C++ has move semantics and move-only types, and Rust has, well, an very comprehensive *compile-time* memory safety features (seriously, take a look if you haven't).

-TODO a better conclusion
+But if you're stuck with C, these concepts will make memory management a little safer.

 {% endcapture %}{{ content | markdownify | replace: "###", "" }}